emaric/gittodoro-ts/README.md

 1. - [x] Github Users can stop Sessions.
 1. - [ ] Github Users can stop Sessions across platforms based on the last time it was active.
 1. - [x] Github Users can view a Session by start date.
-1. - [x] Github Users can view Sessions by a range of date (start date inclusive; end date exclusive).
+1. - [x] Github Users can view Sessions by a range of dates (start date inclusive; end date exclusive).
 Which will filter both the start date and end date of the Session.
 1. - [x] Github Users can copy Sessions from the local/offline storage to their account.
 1. - [x] Github Users can delete Sessions from the local/offline storage.
 1. - [x] Github Users can create a new Notes.